jarmokivekas/tuamk-thesis/doc/overview.md

 Licensed shared access (LSA) is an approach to radio spectrum regulation that allows further use of spectrum that is previously allocated to an incumbent user.
-LSA is based on a framework where the incumbent user, one or several LSA licensees -- i.e new users -- and the spectrum regulation authority collectively agree on a sharing scheme.
+LSA is based on a framework where the incumbent user, one or several LSA licensees -- i.e new users, and the spectrum regulation authority collectively agree on a sharing scheme.
 The sharing scheme in LSA is controlled in a way that both the incumbent user, as well as the licensee can expect predictable quality-of-service and are protected from interference. \cite{lsa}

 Availability information and spectrum access policies are held centrally in an LSA repository.
+An LSA controller communicates with the LSA repository

 ## Spectrum Sensing Methods